RMS Queen Elizabeth: Second World War

-Post-Second World War
+As a liner

 Following the end of the Second World War, Queen Elizabeth was refitted and furnished as an ocean liner, while her running mate Queen Mary remained in her wartime role and grey appearance except for her funnels, which were repainted in the company's colours.
 For another year, her sibling did military service, returning troops and G.I. brides to the United States while Queen Elizabeth was overhauled at the Firth of Clyde Drydock, in Greenock, by the John Brown Shipyard.

 Six years of war service had never permitted the formal sea trials to take place, so they were now finally undertaken.
-Under the command of Commodore Sir James Bisset, the ship travelled to the Isle of Arran and her trials were carried out.
+Under the command of Commodore Sir James Bisset, the ship travelled to the Isle of Arran to carry them out.
 On board was the ship's namesake, Queen Elizabeth, and her two daughters, Princesses Elizabeth and Margaret.
 During the trials, Queen Elizabeth took the wheel for a brief time, and the two young princesses recorded the two measured runs with stopwatches that they had been given for the occasion.
 Bisset was under strict instructions from Sir Percy Bates, who was also aboard the trials, that all that was required from the ship was two measured runs of no more than 30 knots and that she was not permitted to attempt to attain a higher speed record than Queen Mary.
 Queen Elizabeth's engines were capable of driving her to speeds of over 32 knots.
 After her trials Queen Elizabeth finally entered passenger service, allowing Cunard White Star to launch the long-planned two-ship weekly service to New York.
-Despite specifications similar to those of Queen Mary, Queen Elizabeth never held the Blue Riband, for Cunard White Star chairman Sir Percy Bates asked that the two ships do not try to compete against each other.
+Despite specifications similar to those of Queen Mary, Queen Elizabeth never held the Blue Riband, for Cunard White Star chairman Sir Percy Bates asked that the two ships not to compete against each other.

 The ship ran aground on a sandbank off Southampton on 14 April 1947, and was re-floated the following day.